ros-industrial/reach/moveit_reach_plugins/README.md

 ### Joint Penalty

 This plugin uses the MoveIt! robot model to calculate a robot pose score based on how much the pose deviates from the center of the joint range.
 Robot poses that are closer to the center of the joint range result in higher pose scores.
+Range: [0, 1]

 Parameters: